giaat/learn-angular-node/README.md

 We are going to build a TODO application.
 For simplicity sake, we are going to have only one entity which is __Task__.

-At the end of the project we will have a simple application to handle TODO tasks that contact a REST API on the server.
+At the end of the project we will have a simple application to handle TODO tasks that contacts a REST API on the server.

+## Project structure
+The project is split in 2 folders: `client/` and `server/`.
+All angular related codes will be put into the first, and all NodeJS code will be in the second.

 ## The server
-Node is a JavaScript runtime to be used on the server.
+NodeJS is a JavaScript runtime to be used on the server.
 You can do as much as you would do with Python or another scripting language.
+Node is used in conjunction with [NPM](https://www.npmjs.com/), his package manager.

 In this project we are using Node for web development.
 In that context, we are going to use a web framework: [Hapi](http://hapijs.com/).
 There are other alternatives such as [Express](http://expressjs.com/) but that's not what we are going to learn.

+### Node basic knowledge
+NodeJS is based around the __module__ concept.
+I recommend you to read [that part](https://nodejs.org/docs/latest/api/modules.html#modules_modules) of NodeJS official documentation.
+In order to use these modules in our code, we need a module loader.
+Don't worry I am not going to ask you to write one, someone already did it: [RequireJS](http://requirejs.org/).

+### Folder structure
+Every NodeJS server has a main file from which the server is started.
+In this file you will find the server initialization and configuration.
+It is also the file which bootstraps your application - put all the pieces of your server together -.
+By convention it is called `index.js` but that's not a must-do.
+In our case it is called `server.js` and you can find it at the root of `server/`.

+Now have a look at `server.js`.
+Use the previous section and [Hapi's official API](http://hapijs.com/api) to understand what it does.

 ### Section 1: Basic commands
 This section suppose you already have __Node__ and __NPM__ installed and configured on your local machine.
 If it is not the case, please refer to Dixeed's internal documentation.